prikhi/hs-notifications/README.md

 Install to `~/.local/bin`:

     stack install
+    export PATH="$HOME/.local/bin/:$PATH"
+    hs-notifications

 `Mod4-Shift-Ctrl-w` removes all the notifications. `Mod4-Ctrl-w` removes the oldest notification.
 You can also click them.

+You can change the colors & keybindings by creating a `~/.config/hs-notifications/config.ini`, see the `config-example.ini` for available options.

-My eventual goal is to import this into my xmonad config & just run it with `forkProcess`.
+My plan is to import this into my xmond config, build my notification Config in there, & use `forkProcess` to run the application.

+I've built this to my needs - if you would like to use this but want some more features or customizability, feel free to open an issue.

 ## Architecture

-This was hacked together in a day or so, so there's lots of room for improvement, but it's something like this:
+This was hacked together in a day or so, there's lots of room for improvement.

 There's a DBus client & a GTK app.
 Main just initializes the shared state, forks the DBus client and starts the GTk app.